Intelligence at the Edge of Chaos: Results

-Our findings reveal that models trained on rules that produce more complex dynamics tend to allocate higher attention to the last ten states, with a strong positive correlation (r=0.66) between rule complexity and average attention.
-This suggests that models trained on complex rules integrate information from past states to make their predictions.
+Our findings reveal that models trained on rules that produce more complex dynamics tend to allocate higher attention to the last ten states, with a strong positive correlation ($r=0.66$) between data complexity and average attention.
+This suggests that models trained on complex data integrate information from past states to make their predictions.
 In contrast, models trained on simpler rules display lower attention across the last ten states.
 For example, Rule 168 (uniform) shows consistently low attention, indicating that previous states are not being utilized in the prediction process.
 Rule 179 (periodic) demonstrates a recurring pattern in its attention scores, where the model focuses on every other state.
-This behavior is expected by the nature of Rule 179, which produces an alternating pattern that repeats every two time steps (Figure~\ref{fig:avg_attn_last_10}).
+This behavior is explained by the nature of Rule 179, which produces an alternating pattern that repeats every two time steps (Figure~\ref{fig:avg_attn_last_10}).
 Thus, the model appears to be learning only this alternating cycle, rather than general state history.
-The simpler attention structure suggests that these models learn a trivial solution, which is in line with their downstream performance.
+The simpler attention structure suggests that these models learn a trivial solution, which is in accordance with their poorer downstream performance.

-We emphasize that for both simple and complex rules, a trivial solution exists: learning the 8-bit instantaneous rule and applying it to only the current state.
+We emphasize that for both rules that generate simple data and those that generate complex data, a trivial solution exists: learning the instantaneous 8-bit rule and applying it to only the current state.
 Such a model would have no attention on previous states, as it only needs the current state to make its prediction.
 The fact that the complex models are attending to previous states indicate that they are learning a more complex solution to this simple problem, and we conjecture that this complexity is what makes the model ``intelligent" and capable of repurposing learned reasoning to downstream tasks.